-Honokohau Harbor Beach – Located on the Kona Coast, off of Highway 19.
-The north end is a popular gay beach.
-According to some nude beach sites, police have been cracking down on this area and visitors should go at their own risks.
+Honokohau Harbor Beach – Located on the Kona Coast, off Highway 19.
+The north end is a popular Hawaii gay beach.
+According to some Hawaii nude beach forums, police have been cracking down on this area, and (like all places on this list), visitors should go at their own risk.

-Kehena Beach – Located in the Puna district, off of Highway 137.
-A black sand beach also known for the frequent dolphin sightings, giving Kehena its nickname, “Dolphin Beach.”
+Kehena Beach – Located in the Puna district, off Highway 137.
+This black sand beach is also known for its frequent dolphin sightings, giving Kehena its nickname, “Dolphin Beach.”

 Steam Vents – Located near Hilo, off of Highway 130.
-Clothing-optional steam baths draw dozens to the natural caves bordering the beach.
+You may find people baring all to enjoy the steam baths in the caves bordering this beach.

 Secret Beach – Located at the end of a red, dirt road off of Kalihiwai Road.
-Only access is by a hiking trail.
+The only access is by a hiking trail.

-Little Beach at Makena – Located a few miles past the Maui Prince Hotel along Makena Ala Nui Road.
+Little Beach at Makena – Located a few miles past Wailea, along Makena Alanui Road.
 Park at Makena Beach (Big Beach) and walk a few minutes over a grassy hill to Little Beach.
+This is probably one of the most well-known Hawaii nude beaches.

 Diamond Head Beach – Located at the foot of Diamond Head Crater.
 A group of nude sunbathers gather at the far corner to the right of the public beach access.